ministryofjustice/php-markdown-extra/README.md

 > <br>
 > ***The plugin has since been long abandoned***

-As of March 2023, the MoJ took over maintenance and reformatted the way the plugin is loaded and maintained.
-For instance, the latest versions of the classes provided by Michel Fortin are imported, by hand, into the class directory.
-Using composer, these classes are auto-loaded, and then initialised using `class/Bootstrap.php`
+As of March 2023, the Ministry of Justice reformatted the way the plugin is loaded and maintained.
+For instance, the latest versions of the classes provided by Michel Fortin are imported, by hand, into the `class/` directory.
+Using composer, these classes are further auto-loaded, and initialised using `class/Bootstrap.php`

 ## Maintenance
-> At the time of update, the following process for maintaining the plugin presented the simplest method.
+> The following process for maintaining the plugin presents the simplest method.
+> <br> Improvement is encouraged.

 1. Visit the `lib` directory in [GitHub: Michel Fortin](https://github.com/michelf/php-markdown/tree/lib/Michelf)
 2. Check the version data against our local files, update if needed